AmiBroker Usage

 Determining when a US stock was listed on a major exchange

-Some US stocks have had periods where they were not listed by a major exchange and only tradeable as OTC/Pink Sheet stocks.
+Some US stocks have had periods where they were not listed on a major exchange and traded via OTC/Pink Sheets.

-In backtesting, you can elect to only trigger a trade if the stock was listed on a major exchange (NYSE, Nasdaq, NYSE American, NYSE Arca, Cboe BZX, IEX) on the signal date by using the function NorgateMajorExchangeListedTimeSeries by adding it to your "Buy" condition:
+In backtesting, you can elect to only trigger a trade if the stock was listed on a major exchange (NYSE, Nasdaq, NYSE American, NYSE Arca, Cboe BZX, IEX) on the signal date by adding the function NorgateMajorExchangeListedTimeSeries to your "Buy" condition:

 AND NorgateMajorExchangeListedTimeSeries()